MTD Property Management & Sales logo

 Couple unpacking clothes

-Holdover tenants can create several issues that could harm a landlord’s business.
-For that reason, it’s essential to understand what those issues are and learn how to deal with them.
+For that reason, it’s essential to understand what those issues are and learn how to handle them effectively.
 Here are some of the hidden dangers of holdover tenancy:

 Legal Headaches